 And thank you to all the amazing 2018 couples who invited me to share in their wedding day.
 It’s been a blast!

-If you like the look of my unposed wedding photography moments of 2018 and you think your wedding would be suited to my documentary style approach then I’d love to hear from you.
+If you think your wedding would be suited to my documentary style approach then I’d love to hear from you.

 Hit me up on the contact page to start a conversation.